-Dennis Noel Stafford (No.20 in the list of male British team members) was born in Groby, Leicester, on 2nd February 1933.
+Dennis Noel Stafford (# 20 in the list of senior men to represent Great Britain) was born in Groby, Leicester, on 2nd February 1933.
 From an early age he and his older brother, Cliff, were frequently seen at the roller rinks in and around Leicester, most notably the Granby Halls.
 Cliff was some 11 years older than Dennis but by the time young Stafford took to the rink it was clear that he would prove to be the more talented of the two.
 Despite this, both would have their own important roles to play in the sport of roller speed skating throughout the following years.

 At the age of 16 in 1949 Dennis joined the National Skating Association (NSA) of Great Britain.
 Not only was he proving to be an accomplished speed skater he was also very adept at roller figure and dance.
 In fact, by 1955 he had already taken and passed his First Class Speed Test as well as a Second Class Roller Dance Test and a Third Class International Roller Figure Test.
 It was around this time that Stafford met Maureen Jackson.
 Jackson was already an accomplished roller dance skater who had won numerous British titles and had already represented her country.
 For a number of years the couple courted and were at one point engaged to be married.
 As it was, the couple outgrew one another before wedding bells were heard although they remained friends.